Press ESC to close

 Pop in at PoMo: Norway’s Most Progressive and Promising Museum

-The museum will act as an anchor for a new cultural quarter in Trondheim.
-In order to facilitate this quarter, the museum has devoted additional spaces for events, education, research, and a library.
+In February, the city of Trondheim in Norway will open the doors to an all-new museum: PoMo, a home for international modern and contemporary art housed in a former Art Nouveau post office.
+With additional space devoted to events, education, research, and a library, the museum will also anchor a new cultural quarter in Trondheim.
 “Embracing the unique opportunity to transform our building and create a new museum collection, we are delighted to be working with both local artisans and internationally acclaimed designers to bring this vision to life,” says Marit Album Kvernmo, PoMo’s director.

 , Pop in at PoMo: Norway’s Most Progressive and Promising Museum, Museum Spotlight Europe